Visiting the South Rim in an RV or Pulling a Trailer

-Parking is at a premium on the South Rim when it’s busy, especially for RVs over 22 feet and vehicles with trailers, which have limited parking options.
-Here are some tips to help:
+Parking is at a premium on the South Rim when it’s busy, especially for RVs over 22 feet and for vehicles with trailers, which have limited parking options.

-To find a good RV parking spot, arrive on the South Rim early – by 9:00 am
+To find a good RV parking spot, arrive on the South Rim early – before 9:30 am

 Use the map below to find one of the 3 RV parking lots shown in the map below.